SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Fluttershy answered, "I feel better, I feel like I have hope that I could actually do it eventually."

-"That's excellent darling," Rarity said.
+"That's excellent, darling," Rarity said.

 Fluttershy started practicing again, determined to do this.